segment-boneyard/last-error-middleware/Readme.md

 # last-error-middleware

-  Middleware for catching the last express.js error and rendering it as json or an error page.
+  Middleware for catching the last `express.js` error and rendering it as json or an error page.

+## Installation

+    $ npm install last-error-middleware

 ## Example